PalakVaru/AndroidStudio/README.md

 # app
-This is a basic calculator android app.
+final.zip is a basic calculator android app.
+Myapp.zip is android app having login and registration with user authentication using firebase.